The Coven of Atho

 The late Donald Campbell, who used to visit Mr Howard, when he lived in Norwood Hill, Surrey, was interested in the occult and touched the wooden head for luck before his successful attempt on the world land speed record.’

 The head of Atho is reminiscent of the enigmatic Dorset Ooser, another large, horned, wooden head which disappeared in 1897 but was later found rotting away in a doctor’s attic.
 I personally suspect that the head of Atho might have been inspired by the Ooser and there is an unproven rumour that Ray Howard’s son, said that he saw his father making it!
-[New July 2008 - Ray Howards son, Peter, has now confirmed to me that the head was a fake.]
+(Update: Since first writing this article, I have made contact with Ray Howards son, Peter, who personally informed me that the head was indeed a fake.)

 Fortunately, pictures have survived of the Head of Atho and Doreen Valiente painted a detailed picture of it.
 One of the more interesting symbols on it can be seen on Atho’s forehead.
 This image of five concentric rings is associated with the five circles of Witchcraft – a teaching that can be found in the Coven of Atho material.
 Furthermore, it is also highly reminiscent of Plato’s description of Atlantis as having been comprised of a central island surrounded by two zones of land and three of water.
 This is quite interesting for it ties in nicely with some of the other Atho material which refers to the trident, sunken lands and the ‘Water City’.